St Luke’s much-awaited new concept store is opening on The Moor on Monday, August 7.

-To celebrate the launch of St Luke’s new concept store on The Moor, the charity will host a Grand Opening with a ribbon cutting at 10am, live music, celebrity guests, exciting perks for the first 30 customers, and vouchers for those spending over £50 during launch.
+On Monday, August 7, St Luke’s will be opening the doors to its new pre-loved fashion store on The Moor.
+To celebrate the launch, a grand opening will see live music, celebrity guests and exclusive perks for the first 30 customers.

-Faye Wagstaffe, an online influencer for all things sustainable fashion, will be invited to cut the ribbon on the day.
-As the event continues, the much-followed Instagrammer (@charity_shop_gal) will be joined by celebrity guest - and Sheffield legend - Nick Banks, drummer for Britpop sensations Pulp.
+At 10am, sustainable fashion influencer Faye Wagstaffe will be cutting the ribbon to officially open the store.
+The Instagrammer will then later be joined by the Sheffield legend Nick Banks, drummer for Britpop sensations Pulp.

-Located at the bottom of The Moor, the new store has been fitted out using reclaimed, donated, recycled, and upcycled materials, and already feels at home next to other fashion retail brands in the city centre, such as H&M, Monki, Urban Outfitters, and Glass Onion.
+St Luke’s will be based at the bottom of The Moor, and has been fitted out using reclaimed, donated, recycled, and upcycled materials.
+It will offer a new shopping destination alongside the likes of H&M, Monki, Urban Outfitters, and Glass Onion in the city centre.

-Sheffield customers can expect eco-conscious fashion, curated looks, and ethical shopping all under one roof.
-The Moor store has a different look and feel to appeal to younger generations keen to buy pre-loved and retro items, while also aiming to appeal to the climate conscious, the cash savvy, and older generations who love pre-loved clothing and accessories.
+Sheffield customers are told they can expect eco-conscious fashion, curated looks, and ethical shopping all under one roof.

-The brand-new store will also give its first 30 customers a brand-new St Luke’s tote bag, exclusive to The Moor, and customers that spend over £50 during the day will receive a 10% off voucher for their next visit.
+The brand-new store will also give its first 30 customers a brand-new St Luke’s tote bag, exclusive to The Moor, and customers that spend over £50 during the day will receive a 10 per cent off voucher for their next visit.

 Barley added: “With pre-loved and retro fashion becoming mainstream and altering a great number of retail models for countless high street brands, it only made sense for St Luke’s Hospice, as a modern charity, to get on board and establish their own new-concept store.